How to find your lost Android phone

 If all else fails, block your phone's IMEI

-If your phone is stolen or found and it's then factory reset, you will not be able to rely on any apps or services to find it; a factory reset will wipe out any of the original data, accounts, or passwords that are needed to remotely find your Android phone.
+If your phone is stolen or found and it's then factory reset, you will not be able to rely on any apps or services to find it; a factory reset will wipe out any of the original data, accounts, or passwords that are needed to find your Android phone remotely.

-Then you'll have to use the nuclear option of blocking it with its IMEI number.
+At this point, you'll have to use the nuclear option to block it with its IMEI number.
 This identifier is found by dialing from your phone's dialer, so you'll need to know the IMEI number before your phone goes missing.
-Blocking the IMEI number at least makes sure that no one else will be able to register the phone on cell networks.
-You should contact the police as soon as possible once your phone goes missing, and furnish its IMEI number.
+Blocking the IMEI number at least ensures that no one else can register the phone on cell networks.
+You should contact the police as soon as possible once your phone goes missing and furnish its IMEI number.
 You'll also need to do the same with your carrier or service provider, and it will be added to a blacklist.

-There are services like Stolen Phone Checker in the U.S. and Device Check in Canada that let you key in an IMEI and see if that particular device has been reported as lost or stolen.
+Services like Stolen Phone Checker in the U.S. and Device Check in Canada let you key in an IMEI and see if that particular device has been reported as lost or stolen.
 There's also IMEI24, which has a global database.

 As always, exercise caution when retrieving a lost or stolen phone.
 If you have any worries about your phone being lost or stolen, it's best to set up and test your preferred tracking system as soon as you buy it and contact the police.
-It can be a bit of extra front-end work to register some apps, but it will be more work trying to locate a missing phone if no safety nets are in place at all.
+Registering some apps can be a bit of extra front-end work, but it will be more work trying to locate a missing phone if no safety nets are in place.

 Prepare now, thank yourself later